nesaorg/Equivariant-Encryption-for-AI/README.md

 ### Nesa Demo on Hugging Face (Distilbert)

-Nesa provides a [community encrypted model](https://huggingface.co/nesaorg/distilbert-sentiment-encrypted) on Hugging Face to demonstrate how EE (Encrypted Execution) works.
+We provide a [community encrypted model](https://huggingface.co/nesaorg/distilbert-sentiment-encrypted) on Hugging Face to demonstrate how Equivariant Encryption (EE) works.

 #### Loading the Model